U.S. soldiers rest in peace in France before old comrades' last D-Day tribute

 "We know the men are there, and we try to respect them," said Dubois, who also hails from Normandy stock.
 "It touches us because, as gardeners, we have respect for our work, and the place and their memory."

-On a recent weekday, volunteers from "Flowers of Memory," a group begun by a U.S. D-Day vet to honor the fallen soldiers in Normandy, arrived to place a bouquet on a grave.
+On a recent weekday, volunteers from "Flowers of Memory," a group begun by a U.S. D-Day vet to honour the fallen soldiers in Normandy, arrived to place a bouquet on a grave.

 "It's a moral obligation," said Antoine Vescovali from Marseille, who visits once a year with his wife to pay respect.